-In addition to its properties in the United States, the Company has owned investments in Canada and Brazil, although the Company no longer owned any investments outside the United States as of June 30, 2013.
-The Company disposed of its investment in Distribution Park Rio in January 2013.
-Upon disposal of this investment, the Company realized a loss of \$0.9 million related to the currency translation adjustment which was included in the gain (loss) on sale of unconsolidated joint venture in its condensed consolidated statement of operations for the six months ended June 30, 2013.
-Accumulated other comprehensive income (loss) as of June 30, 2013 is related to the remaining non-operating net assets of the disposed directly-owned properties in Brazil and Canada.
+In addition to its properties in the United States, the Company has owned investments in Canada and Brazil, although the Company no longer owned any investments outside the United States as of September 30, 2013.
+Upon disposal of the Company's investment in Distribution Park Rio in January 2013, it realized a loss of \$0.9 million related to the currency translation adjustment which was included in the gain (loss) on sale of unconsolidated joint venture in its condensed consolidated statement of operations for the nine months ended September 30, 2013.
+Accumulated other comprehensive income (loss) as of September 30, 2013 is related to the remaining non-operating net assets of the disposed directly-owned properties in Brazil and Canada.